divine-ray/Servilia/Overviews/Rumours.md

 - An undead knight in the ruins of Gratun Tower still stands watch over the tomb of his queen.
 - Mysterious lights have appeared in the [Jungle of Megaliths](Ninth%20Forest).
 - Those who shout "is anyone out there" will find company soon.
+- Bright light could summon a whistling explosion, but only in some areas.